 Water-Soluble Vitamins For Bodybuilders!

-I only recently decided to split this article in two, so I don't overstrain your eyes as you stare at your screen.
-I remember my article on amino acids was quite a struggle to read.
-Since this one is going to be a similar piece, I decided to split it up.
-In this article I will focus mainly on the water-soluble vitamins.
-They distinguish themselves from the fat-soluble vitamins because they don't store well in the body.
+Water-soluble vitamins distinguish themselves from the fat-soluble vitamins because they don't store well in the body.
 The downside to this is that they get depleted fast and deficiency can occur in a very short time.
 Luckily they are highly present in foods.
-They are also the best ones to supplement with as they have the most anabolic properties and a very high toxicity line.
-Most aren't toxic, as they are readily excreted in the urine if you take too much.
-The few that are potentially dangerous only exhibit small side-effects and only in very high doses.
+They are also the best ones to supplement with, as they have the most anabolic properties and a very high toxicity line.
+Most aren't toxic, as they are readily excreted in the urine.
+The few that are potentially dangerous only exhibit small side effects, and only in very high doses.
 That makes water-soluble vitamins, unlike minerals and fat-soluble vitamins, very safe supplements even in mega-doses.

-The most important are of course Vitamin C and the B-Complex vitamins, but as you will see there are others, like vitaminoid PP and choline or PABA.
-Where the other article will be mostly background for people looking to understand vitamins and why to take a multi, as well as useful info on anti-oxidants, this article will deal with some popular supplements.
+The most important are of course vitamin C and the B-complex vitamins, but others, like vitaminoid PP, choline, and PABA, can be beneficial as well.
+While the article on fat-soluble vitamins is mostly background for people looking to understand vitamins and why to take a multi, this article focuses on antioxidants and popular supplements.

-The most common form in the formation of Vitamin C is ascorbic acid.
-Almost without exception this will be the form you'll find in your supplements.
-Most of its other constituents along the pathway that converts D-glucose to Vitamin C are inactive.
-Possible alternatives are L-ascorbic acid and dehydro-ascorbic acid.
+The most common form of vitamin C is ascorbic acid.
+This will almost always be the form you'll find in your supplements.
+Most of its other constituents along the pathway that converts D-glucose to vitamin C are inactive.
+Possible alternatives are L-ascorbic acid and dehydroascorbic acid.
 It is readily made in all plants and the larger animals, making it very available in food.
-Unfortunately its highly unstable.
-Some precautions you should take when storing ascorbic acid are to keep it away from air, heat, prolonged storage, processing (cooking).
-Don't mix it with alcohol, birth control pills or steroids as all those will deplete C-levels.
-You understand why there is often a need for supplementation.
+Unfortunately it's highly unstable.
+Some precautions you should take when storing ascorbic acid are to keep it away from air, heat, prolonged storage, and processing (cooking).
+Don't mix it with alcohol, birth control pills, or steroids, as all those will deplete C-levels.

-One of the best effects I have found of Vitamin C, at least for the bulking bodybuilder, is that it renders tyrosine inactive, thereby not allowing conversion to cathecholamines, which have ravaging effects on muscle protein.
-Ascorbic acid is required for the synthesis of collagen, neurotransmitters, steroid hormones, carnitine, conversion of cholesterol to bile acid and enhancing the bio-availability of Iron.
+One of the best effects I have found of vitamin C, at least for the bulking bodybuilder, is that it renders tyrosine inactive, thereby not allowing conversion to catecholamines, which have ravaging effects on muscle protein.
+Ascorbic acid is required for the synthesis of collagen, neurotransmitters, steroid hormones, carnitine, conversion of cholesterol to bile acid, and enhancing the bioavailability of iron.
 I'm sure if you understood all that it has dawned on you that those are very anabolic traits.
-All of them, no exceptions, are useful functions for more energy, more power, more mass.
-All that makes Vitamin C one of the top supplements I would recommend.
+All of them—no exceptions—are useful functions for more energy, more power, and more mass.
+All of that makes vitamin C one of the top supplements I would recommend.

-Vitamin C has been linked to numerous healing properties over the years, and put forth as potential cure for anything ranging from the common cold to cancer.
-Naturally this is exaggerated, but it is a powerful anti-oxidant.
-In fact no substance is so anabolic and at the same time protective of the system it supports.
+Vitamin C has been linked to numerous healing properties over the years, and put forth as a potential cure for anything ranging from the common cold to cancer.
+Naturally this is exaggerated, but it is a powerful antioxidant.
+In fact, no substance is so anabolic and at the same time protective of the system it supports.
 It produces almost no free radicals directly.
-There is some circumstantial evidence that backs up its uses as a preventor of degenerative diseases, and of course scurvy, which is caused by a lack of ascorbic acid.
+There is some circumstantial evidence that backs up its uses as a preventer of degenerative diseases, and of course scurvy, which is caused by a lack of ascorbic acid.

 Need more convincing?
-Well Vitamin C is needed for the healthy development of cells, proper calcium absorption, normal tissue growth and repair of damaged tissue (healing of wounds, etc.).
+Vitamin C is needed for the healthy development of cells, proper calcium absorption, normal tissue growth, and repair of damaged tissue (healing of wounds).
 Therefore it is very synergistic with protein and B-vitamins to provide a very anabolic environment.
-On top of that it's key in blood clotting, strengthening of capillaries, enhancing the immune system and protect against infection.
+On top of that, it's key in blood clotting, strengthening of capillaries, enhancing the immune system, and protecting against infection.

-Next to my big three which I presented in my first article, this is definitely one of the top supplements I'd recommend.
-Not only for its own amazing properties, but because of its effect with other nutrients.
-Vitamin C has to be a part of your supplementation scheme.
-At least 120 mg in a multi, but as much as 2000 mg for athletes under severe strain if needed.
-Since there is no toxicity, feel free to experiment with higher doses, just don't waste your money.
+This is definitely one of the top supplements I'd recommend, not only for its own amazing properties but because of its effect with other nutrients.
+Vitamin C has to be a part of your supplementation scheme; at least 120 mg in a multi, but as much as 2000 mg for athletes under severe strain if needed.

-- Dosage: The FDA recommended dose to avoid getting scurvy is 60 mg daily, but if you feel your diet is deficient in Vitamin C, you'll need about 120 mg.
+- Dosage: The FDA recommended dose to avoid getting scurvy is 60 mg daily, but if you feel your diet is deficient in vitamin C, you'll need about 120 mg.
 For supplementation the standard dose is 1000 mg, but some bodybuilders go as high as 5000.
-I wouldn't recommend taking more than 1000 mg at a time, so if you prefer 5000 mg, 5 doses is better than 1.
+I wouldn't recommend taking more than 1000 mg at a time, so if you prefer 5000 mg, break it up into smaller doses.
 It's especially good when taken with your post-workout nutrition, or just prior to working out.

-- Stacks well with: Vitamin PP, B-complex vitamins, Calcium and Magnesium, other anti-oxidants, but also protein and most other supplements.
+- Stacks well with: Vitamin PP, B-complex vitamins, calcium, magnesium, and other antioxidants, as well as protein and most other supplements.